vjelic/device-metrics-exporter-glog-fork/docs/configuration/configmap.md

   - ExtraPodLabels: This defines a map that links Prometheus label names to Kubernetes pod labels.
 Each key is the Prometheus label that will be exposed in metrics, and the value is the pod label to pull the data from.
 This lets you expose pod metadata as Prometheus labels for easier filtering and querying.<br>(e.g. Considering an entry like `"WORKLOAD_ID"   : "amd/workload-id"`, where `WORKLOAD_ID` is a label visible in metrics and its value is the pod label value of a pod label key set as `amd/workload-id`).
   - ProfilerMetrics: A map of toggle to enable Profiler Metrics either for `all` nodes or a specific hostname with desired state.
 Key with specific hostname `$HOSTNAME` takes precedense over a `all` key.
 - `CommonConfig`:
   - `MetricsFieldPrefix`: Add prefix string for all the fields exporter.
+[Premetheus Metric Label formatted](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) string prefix will be accepted, on any invalid prefix will default to empty prefix to allow exporting of the fields.

 ## Setting custom values